List of Leeds United F.C. players

-Below is a list of notable footballers who have played for Leeds United.
+This article is a list of notable footballers who have played for Leeds United.
 Generally, this means players that have played 100 or more first-class matches for the club.
 However, some players who have played fewer matches are also included, as are the club's founder members and some players who fell just short of the 100 total but made significant contributions to the club's history (e.g. Don Revie).

 Players are listed according to the date of their first professional contract signed with the club.
 Appearances and goals are for first-team competitive matches only; wartime matches are excluded.
 Substitute appearances are also included.